Search this Blog

 Internet time costs something where we are staying tonight, so I’ll save pictures and video for tomorrow when we (should) have free wireless access again.
 Our list of sites is long, so we’ll do a simple list: Megiddo: We walked … Continue reading

-Posted in Biblical Archaeology, Interesting places to visit, Israel, travel
+Posted in Biblical Archaeology, Interesting places to visit, Israel, Travel

 Tagged Caesarea, carmel, harod, jezreel, megiddo